 Experiential rewards also play a significant role because they give the person something immersive to look forward to, create a lasting memory, and form a strong emotional connection with your brand.
 So be sure to have a good mix of incentives worked into your programme.

-Incentive programmes aren’t just about selling more!
+Distributor incentives aren’t just about selling more.
 Another objective of an incentive programme should be to make your distributors more knowledgeable and expert at selling your products.
 That's why part of your programme should focus on training and upskilling.
-You can use the incentive platform to share learning materials.
+You can use your incentive platform to share learning materials.
 For example, if you're launching a new product line, you can share helpful sales videos and brochures with your distributors to help them learn more about the products.

 When a distributor takes time to learn more about your products, consider rewarding them for this behaviour.
 This will not only make them feel appreciated but will also motivate them to keep learning.

-3. Outline clear KPIs and let them track their progress
+2. Outline clear KPIs and ensure distributors can track their progress

 The platform should encourage your distributors to submit their claims on a regular basis.
 This will help you to validate claims quickly and ensure the person receives their rewards without delay.